-To develop consistency is a huge goal in the Christian life and is what Christ's primarily teaching here.
-To live within what God alone has given is the life to attain to.
+To develop consistency is a huge goal in the Christian life and is what Christ is primarily teaching here.
+To live within what God alone gives you is the life to attain to.
 To live for God, knowing He has and will use you, can blossom into that abundant Christian life where Christ speaks to you as His friend.

 Yet there's no point in plowing if you can't keep your focus.
 Focus is most practical and at the same time, is most challenging, for so many.
 Only when we're focused on what God's doing are we effective for God.
 A long term result of maintaining your focus is consistency.